Coding A Neural Network In Matlab

 The vectorized formulas

 The transfer of values from one layer to another can be expressed using matrix operations, which is very convenient since they can be performed efficiently in many environments (i.e. Python’s numpy library, Matlab, Octave etc.).
-It is easy to see that if we collect all the weights connecting layer to k-1 into a matrix where column n stores the weights from each neuron on layer k-1 to neuron on layer k:
+It is easy to see that if we collect all the weights connecting layer k to k-1 into a matrix where column n stores the weights from each neuron on layer k-1 to neuron n on layer k:

 Then calculating the output of layer k can be expressed using matrix multiplication for the summation: